The Thief and the Cobbler: Production under Warner Bros. (1989–1992)

 This uncolourised scene is one of many that were animated by hand to move in three dimensions without CGI.
 The scene exists only in Williams's original, unfinished version, and was cut along with many others in the two released versions.

 With the new funding, the film finally went into full production in 1989.
 Williams scoured for talented artists around the world.
 At this point, with almost all the original animators either deceased or having long since moved on to other projects, production began mostly with a new, younger team of animators, including Richard's own son Alexander Williams.
 In a 1988 interview with Jerry Beck, Williams stated that he had two and a half hours of pencil tests for Thief, and had not storyboarded the film since he found such a method to be too controlling.
 Williams cleared out the studio and made The Thief its entire and sole priority.
-He'd turned down Disney to do another Roger Rabbit, and an offer to direct Beauty and the Beast.
+He had turned down Disney to do another Roger Rabbit, and an offer to direct Beauty and the Beast.

 Williams had experimented with shots with characters animated by hand to move in three dimensions, including in Roger Rabbit where the live action camera was moving all the time.
 With Thief, Williams began planning several sequences to feature a greater use of this technique, including Tack and the Thief's palace chase, which was achieved without computer-generated imagery.
 According to rumours, Williams approached The Thief with a live-action point of view, coming off Roger Rabbit.
 He was creating extra footage and extending sequences to trim down later, and would have edited down the workprint he later assembled.

 Warner Bros. had signed a deal with the Completion Bond Company to ensure that the studio would be given a finished film, otherwise they would finish The Thief under their management.
 Dedicated but pressured, Williams was taking his time to ensure sequences would look perfect.
 Animators were working overtime, sometimes with sixty hours a week required, to get the film done.
 While Williams encouraged the best out of people, discipline was harsh and animators were frequently fired.
 Funders pressured Williams to make finished scenes of the main characters for a marketing trailer.
 The final designs were made for the characters at this time.
 Test animation of Princess Yum-Yum, as featured in the released versions, was traced from the live-action film Muqaddar Ka Sikandar (using a scene with actress Rekha), with her design slightly changed later on in production.